MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-resiliency-aspnet-core/includes/1-introduction.md

-Cloud-hosted, microservices-based apps rely on communications with other systems across unreliable networks.
-Such systems may be unavailable or unreachable because of transient failures.
-Failures include network outages, request timeouts, and components that are offline, under excessive load, or otherwise unresponsive.
-Transient infrastructure failures, mostly network-related, are a problem that every cloud app must handle.
+Imagine you're a software developer for an online retailer named *:::no-loc text="eShopOnContainers":::*.
+The retailer uses a microservices-based architecture that's native to the cloud.
+It uses .NET Core for its online storefront.
+The solution includes an ASP.NET Core web API referred to as the coupon service.
+Customers have reported a degraded experience from sporadic exceptions when redeeming coupons.
+You've been assigned the task of making the coupon service resilient against failure.

 This module focuses on resiliency.
-Resiliency is about how to make your app fault-tolerant, in a way that has the lowest possible impact on the user.
+Resiliency is about how to make your app fault-tolerant in a way that has the lowest possible impact on the user.
 The following resilience approaches will be explored:

-* Using a code-based approach with Polly
+* Using a code-based approach
-* Using an infrastructure-based approach with Linkerd
+* Using an infrastructure-based approach

-You'll modify the app to include some Polly resiliency handling policies in a microservice.
-You'll also reconfigure your Azure Kubernetes Service (AKS) deployment, without changing any code, to implement a Linkerd-based solution.
+You'll modify the app to include some code-based resiliency handling policies in a microservice.
+You'll also reconfigure your Azure Kubernetes Service (AKS) deployment to implement an infrastructure-based solution.

 [!INCLUDE[Use your own Azure subscription](../../includes/microservices/your-own-az-subscription.md)]